a-lebailly/hyprspace/README.md

 # hyprspace

-A clean and powerful **workspace launcher & layout generator** for Hyprland.
-Hyprspace lets you organize your custom workspace environments as simple scripts, browse them in an intuitive terminal UI, and launch them instantly.
+A simple and efficient workspace launcher for Hyprland.
+Hyprspace lets you keep all your workspace layouts as small scripts, browse them through a minimal TUI, and launch them instantly.

-Instead of manually managing scattered shell scripts or rewriting layouts each time, **hyprspace** centralizes everything under one directory and provides:
+It provides:

-* A **TUI selector** for your workspace presets
+- A lightweight TUI to pick your workspace setups
-* An **interactive wizard** to create new layouts
+- A guided wizard to generate new layouts
-* Automatic detection of the workspace targeted by each script
+- Automatic detection of each script's workspace number
-* One‑command launching of structured layouts powered by `hyprctl`
+- One‑command execution powered by hyprctl

-Hyprspace is especially useful if you maintain several dashboards, productivity setups, or complex floating arrangements that you want to summon on demand.
+Perfect for quickly recalling dashboards, dev setups, or floating layouts without manually managing scripts.

 ---